JaredCorduan/JaredCorduan.github.io/notes/recursive-mode-of-thought.md

 In other words, the natural numbers are like lists whose values are ignored.

 One of the mostly useful functions on lists is `fold`.
-It is not a coincidence that the fold is useful, is it just undoes the construction of the list.
+It is not a coincidence that `fold` is useful, as it just reverses the construction of a list.
 Much like a proof by induction, fold takes the following:

 * a base case (for the empty list)